-A bridge across a river in Dauria, Tsaagan -Ovoo,2013
+A bridge across a river in Dauria, Tsagaan -Ovoo, 2013

-Figure 40.
-Existing and proposed water infrastructure in eastern Dauria.
-(Source: Kiriliuk et al. 2012)
+Figure 43.
+Existing and proposed water infrastructure in eastern Dauria. (adopted from: Kiriliuk et al., 2012)

-Table 17.
-Existing and planned water infrastructure in headwaters of Amur River in Dauria. (source: Kiriliuk et al. 2012)
+Table 16.
+Existing and planned water infrastructure in headwaters of Amur River in Dauria. (source: Kiriliuk et al., 2012)